mebusy/RL_sutton2019/README.md

 - k-armed Bandit Problem
 - balancing exploration and exploitation
     1. ε-greedy methods
-        - choose randomly a small fraction of the time
+        - choose actions randomly a small fraction of the time
         - small ε improved more slowly, but eventually would perform better
         - estimate action values
             - averaging methods (for stationary problem) ,  special const step-size method, with α = 1/n